 Familiarize yourself with technology before beginning your freshman year.
 You must know how to use Microsoft Office, Excel, and Google Docs.
 These tools are basic.
 You are going to need them for your homework and projects.

-Another way to improve your technological knowledge is improving your typing speed.
+Another way to improve your technical knowledge is improving your typing speed.
 Be fast in order to finish your homework quickly and have time to hang out with your friends!

 Interact, Socialize, Have a Great Time